Harvesting Hope

 To save lives and enhance the well-being of conflict and climate-affected vulnerable individuals and communities in South Sudan, DCA has undertaken various initiatives.
 These include clearing and releasing explosive-contaminated land for productive use, raising awareness about explosive threats and promoting safe behaviour.
 Additionally, DCA has established community-led and women-led protection groups, emphasizing awareness, and advocating for Gender-Based Violence (GBV) prevention.

-The initiative incorporates multi-purpose unconditional cash distributions, community asset rehabilitation through Cash for Work, emergency food production support with livelihoods inputs, improving income generation opportunities through training and start-up support, connecting communities to established savings and loans groups, and strengthening markets.
+The initiatives incorporated multi-purpose unconditional cash distributions, community asset rehabilitation through Cash for Work, emergency food production support with livelihoods inputs, improving income generation opportunities through training and start-up support, connecting communities to established savings and loans groups, and strengthening markets.
 An Emergency Response Mechanism (ERM) is also in place for crisis response.

 Enjoying safe farming and higher income – meet Margaret